Year-Round Programming with Lots of Outdoor Time

 Field Food Forest

-Preschoolers experience our Farm Food Forest programming in a fluid and ongoing way.
-Nearly every week, children spend time at Bread and Butter Farm or in the forestlands surrounding it.
+Preschoolers experience our Field Food Forest programming in a fluid and ongoing way.
+Nearly every week, children spend time at a local farm or in the forestlands surrounding it.
 We believe there are many opportunities in the natural world to kindle a sense of wonder and curiosity.
 Activities change with the seasons, and students may plant seed starts, taste kale, visit with the farm animals, or explore the plants and creatures of the forest.
-Teachers also incorporate cooking activities in the preschool kitchen, often with foods grown on the farm, and preschoolers contribute to the annual all-school Harvest Meal.
+Teachers also incorporate cooking activities in the preschool kitchen, often with locally grown foods.

 Our teachers track educational, social, and emotional development in both formal and informal ways.
 Informally, teachers observe developmental milestones throughout all activities.
 Formally, they track changes through Teaching Strategies Gold formative assessment practices, as well as regular small group meetings and full staff meetings.
 To keep families apprised, teachers meet with grown-ups each semester to discuss progress, successes and challenges, and to address any concerns that haven’t been brought up at other times.
 In addition to conferences, families also receive detailed written narrative assessments.